-- 1. SOLICITATION NO.: SOL-OTI-14-000014
+- 1. SOLICITATION NO.: SOL-OTI-14-000036

-- 2. ISSUANCE DATE: February 26, 2014
+- 2. ISSUANCE DATE: June 30, 2014

-- 3. CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: March 12, 2014, 5:00 pm EDT
+- 3. CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: July 15, 2014, 5:00 pm EDT

 - 4. POSITION TITLE: Program Manager

 - 5. MARKET VALUE: This position has been designated as a "ladder" position.
-The highest level of this position is a GS-12 (Salary range: \$75,621 \$98,305 per year); however, USAID intends to fill this position at the GS-11 equivalent level.
-The entry level for this position has been established at the GS-11 level (Salary range: \$63,091 \$82,019 per year).
+The highest level of this position is a GS-12; however, USAID intends to fill this position at the GS-11 equivalent level (\$63,091 \$82,019).
 The actual salary of the successful candidate will be negotiated within the pay range of the GS-11 level depending on qualifications, previous relevant experience and work history, salary and educational background.
 Salaries over and above the top of the pay range will not be entertained or negotiated.
+Candidates who live outside the Washington, D.C. area will be considered for employment but no relocation expenses will be reimbursed.

-Following at least one (1) year at the GS-11 equivalent grade the candidate will have the opportunity for advancement to a GS-12 equivalent grade.
-To be eligible for promotion to the GS-12 level, the incumbent must meet the minimum qualifications for the GS-12 grade, and receive an "Excellent" performance rating in the annual performance evaluation.
+Following at least one (1) year at the GS-11 equivalent grade, the candidate may have the opportunity for advancement to a GS-12 equivalent grade.
+In order to be advanced to the higher grade, the incumbent must meet the minimum qualifications of the higher grade and receive an "Excellent" performance rating in the annual performance evaluation.
 The evaluation must include a statement by the supervisor that the employee is performing successfully at the current grade and is considered ready to perform at the higher grade level.
 Neither advancement nor extension of the contract is guaranteed.

-- 6. PERIOD OF PERFORMANCE: Two years, with three one-year option periods - 7.
-PLACE OF PERFORMANCE: Washington, D.C.
+- 6. PERIOD OF PERFORMANCE: Two years, with three one-year options

+- 7. PLACE OF PERFORMANCE: Washington, D.C.

-8. STATEMENT OF WORK
+- 8. STATEMENT OF WORK